weakish/docs-en/views/leanengine_webhosting_guide-python.md

 {% block cookie_session %}

-Python SDK provides a WSGI middleware `leancloud.engine.CookieSessionMiddleware` that uses Cookie to maintain the login status of the user ( `leancloud.User`).
-Modify the code like following in `wsgi.py` to use this middleware:
+Python SDK provides a WSGI middleware `leancloud.engine.CookieSessionMiddleware` that use cookies to manage sessions Modify the code in `wsgi.py` to use this middleware:

 replace